-Kurt has funded healthcare for 45 patients in 9 countries.
+Kurt has funded healthcare for 116 patients in 11 countries.

-Sarah is a student from Haiti.
-She lives with her parents, brothers, and sisters in a rural area in the mountains of central Haiti.
-Her parents are both farmers.
-Sarah has graduated kindergarten but is not attending first grade this year because of her illness.
-Sarah has a cardiac condition called Tetralogy of Fallot.
-This diagnosis involves several related defects, including a hole between two chambers of the heart and a blockage of one of the valves.
-Sarah will fly to Cayman Islands to receive treatment.
-On November 10, she will undergo cardiac surgery, during which surgeons will close the hole in her heart with a patch and remove the muscular blockage in her valve.
-Another organization, Health City Cayman Islands, is contributing $22,000 to pay for surgery.
-Sarah's family also needs help to fund the costs of surgery prep.
+Anthonie is a student from Haiti.
+He lives with his aunt and uncle and their family in a small town in northern Haiti.
+He enjoys going to school and church.
+Anthonie has a cardiac condition called Tetralogy of Fallot.
+This condition involves several related defects including a hole between two chambers of the heart, and a muscular blockage of one of the valves.
+These prevent blood from flowing normally through his body, leaving him weak and short of breath.
+The care Anthonie needs is not available in Haiti so he needs to travel for surgery.
+He will fly to the Cayman Islands and on January 9th will undergo cardiac surgery.
+During surgery, surgeons will sew a patch over the hole to close it, and remove the muscular blockage in his heart.
+Another organization, Have a Heart Cayman, is also contributing $16,000 to pay for his treatment.
+Anthonie's family also needs help to fund the costs of surgery prep, travel, and follow-up care.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Sarah's family overseas.
-Her aunt says, "Our family is very excited for Sarah's surgery so that she can be healthy and safe, and can go to school."
+It also pays for obtaining his passport, and for the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Anthonie's family overseas.
+Anthonie's aunt says, "Anthonie has been very sick for a long time, we are all praying that this is the miracle that will make him better!"